khalid-hussain/shaheen/chap16.md

 Becoming a little optimistic, Moosa looked towards Mansoor, but then, became disappointed again and said, "Given the circumstances, looks like you too have become a poet like me.
 Hopelessness makes everyone a poet.
-All along the way I kept falsely consoling myself that Badr Bin Mughira is alive and maybe the person Abu Abdullah executed was someone else.
+All along the way I kept falsely consoling myself that Badr bin Mughira is alive and maybe the person Abu Abdullah executed was someone else.
 It could also be that he might be in prison like me and even while sitting for dinner at your cloth-spread my eyes were glued at the door.
 I was waiting for a miracle from nature and when you asked me to extend my hand towards the food, my flickering flame of hope was put-off.
-The reality that Badr Bin Mughira's place lies vacant in this gathering was unbearable for me.
+The reality that Badr bin Mughira's place lies vacant in this gathering was unbearable for me.
 If I had raised his topic on my arrival, then, I would not have behaved like a child at the cloth-spread.
 But I was waiting, thinking that he was alive, not dead.
 Instead of saying anything from